Mariana0105/Mariana0105/README.md

 ---

-I'm a self-desciplined, result-driven collaborator with 7 years of administrative experience in the education sector.
+I'm a self-disciplined, result-driven collaborator with 7 years of administrative experience in the education sector.
 Currently, I’m seeking a career change into the field of software testing.
-Despite the two fields may seem very different, I’m convinced that my managing, monotoring and controlling experience provide me valuable transferable skills to software testing.
+Despite the two fields may seem very different, I’m convinced that my managing, monitoring and controlling experience provide me valuable transferable skills to software testing.

 I did a couple of courses in software testing and obtained a number of relevant certifications.
 I was engaged in the Project Lab for three months, where I expanded my testing skills and worked with testing documentation.

 Nowadays, I'm intensively studying techniques and tools.
-My biggest passion is to get a job as a software tester on an entry-level position with the goal to gain hands-on experience and increase my skills and knowledge to help build high-quality product.
+My biggest passion is to get a job as a software tester in an entry-level position with the goal to gain hands-on experience and increase my skills and knowledge to help build high-quality product.

 Skills and knowledge obtained on bootcamp courses are described in my [**CV**](https://1drv.ms/w/s!AhjrxK79Ii79gYQZ1xfJs3gOQ37g_g?e=boDTma/ "Click & Download my CV")